Oshosi is a powerful Yoruba deity that is part of the Orishas Guerreros along with Elegguá, Oggún and Osun.

 1. Mount Ceremony

-This sacred ceremony is performed by the initiate (Iyawó) accompaniedañado of his oyubbona, where he will take a small goat, turtle, chicken, two pigeons and some Oshosi herbs.
+This sacred ceremony is performed by the initiate (Iyawó) accompanied by his oyubbona, where he will bring a small goat, a turtle, a chicken, two pigeons and some Oshosi herbs.

 Other elements are also used such as anise, honey, a lid to paint the Oshosi signature that is made of metal, smoked fish and hutia, roasted corn, black-eyed beans, and tobacco.